lgersman/pnpmkambrium/packages/docker/shaunch/README.md

 - The local bash script works right now only on x86 machines.

   @TODO: This can be easily fixed by downloading the correct [fzf](https://github.com/junegunn/fzf) and [batcat](https://github.com/sharkdp/bat) binaries depending on the platform.

+- writing to the next prompt using the `prompt` property will not work when executed from docker

 # FAQ